Steve's Page

 Measured distance, east (Route 9W at CP-SK) to west (Route 32)

-The yard is more-or-less visable (well, honestly, more less than more) for almost half this run.
+The yard is more-or-less visible (well, honestly, more less than more) for almost half this run.

 Just a note -- to go 20 miles in a line (i.e., no round trip), starting at Empire State Plaza, head south to the Stewart's in Feura Bush, then turn around and head east along the yard to CP-SK; then (with 18 miles to CP-SK) head east on the road along CP-SK and continue north and east to the hamlet of Selkirk, joining State Route 396; then turn right (across the Albany Secondary) and head east to State Route 144; finally, head north to a point about 100 yards north of the Thruway interchange, to a waiting car with lots of water.